Skip to content

 You don’t need to call tools explicitly.
 Just describe what you want in natural language:

-• Say: “Show me all my Stripe products”
+• Say: “Show me what’s on the homepage”

 The AI will automatically select the appropriate tool.